skills59/Kubernetes-One/README.md

  then kubectl can be used to interact with the clusters from the local machine.

 # Steps to take before the excercise
-- make sure you have your fullstatck alication built and ready on vscode
+- make sure you have your fullstatck application built and ready on vscode
 - Push project to github
-- build or create an image for the aplcation using docker
+- build or create an image for the applcation using docker
 - push to dockerhub

 ## Once you have your image on dockerhub we can now start the excercise using minikube and kubectl